XCEssentials/RepoConfigurator/README.md

 ### Step 3 — connect framework with config

 After fetching dependencies with `Carthage`, navigate to `Carthage/Checkouts` folder inside your root repo folder, then go to `RepoConfigurator` folder and find its project file (`RepoConfigurator.xcodeproj`).
-Grab that project file and drag&drop it to the workspace.
+Grab that project file and drag&drop it to the workspace with repo config.